 For such a small knife it actually holds pretty well in the hand.
 You should have no problem for most routine applications and only when the going gets tough might you wish you had something a little bigger and more comfortable.
 The Cryo’s pocket clip is black coated steel and can be oriented on either side and for tip up or down carry.
 A nice touch offering plenty of flexibility depending on your situation.
 The Cryo rides pretty low in the pocket with this clip.

 In wrapping up, I can say that I was reasonably impressed with Kershaw’s Cryo.
 It’s a great looking EDC which is far from the performance or feature-set of the $100+ offerings but for this price it’ll satisfy most customers.
 That said, I do not think it’s as impressive as the Spyderco Tenacious which is about the same price but edges out the Cryo in a number of departments as is in general a better design in my opinion.

 That said, if you’re in the market for something a little different and a knife that stands out from the crowd then the Cryo will not disappoint.
 I kind of wished Kershaw had beefed this up a little and made it more of a competitor to, say, the Griptilian.
 On that note – Kershaw has released the Cryo II which is 20% larger than the original Cryo with a 3.25 inch blade!
 I hope you appreciate this review and as always feel free to get in touch with any questions you have.

-Pros: Small, sleek and near perfect size for general use EDC.
+The Good: Small, sleek and near perfect size for general use EDC.
 Nice finish and overall construction.
 Affordable.

-Cons: A little heavy for what it is.
+The Bad: A little heavy for what it is.
 Some minor blade play.
 Average blade..